MichaelRingleb/Auto_Polymerization/README.md

 Install Arduino IDE on PC and upload the Arduino code (in subfolder Arduino sketch) to the Arduino board

+For correct DLL for CSS200 spectrometer, you have to change the value for DLL_FILE in ccs_spectrometer.py in the matterlab package.
+The correct file path is typically DLL_FILE = Path(r"C:\Program Files\IVI Foundation\VISA\Win64\Bin\TLCCS_64.dll")

 ## Notes
 - Adjust the COM port (`port="COM7"`) to match your system.
 - The methods and properties of the `IKARETControlVisc` class are defined in `Stirrer/IKA_RET_Control_Visc.py`.